Cancers Affecting the Male Reproductive System

 Early symptoms of Prostate Cancer are among others a weak flow of urine, traces of blood in urine as well as the abnormal increased need to urinate.
 Victims may also experience back pain and erectile dysfunction.

-In the United States, about one in seven men face a diagnosis in their lifetime.
+In the United States, about one in seven men face a diagnosis in their lifetime, the most found male reproductive system cancer.
 Prostate Cancer is also the second most deadly after Lung Cancer.
 Despite its seriousness, most men diagnosed with Prostate Cancer do not die from it.

 As much as it is a deadly cancer, more than 2.9 million men in the United States alone are living with it.
 A lot of these men may not even know that they have it, as many autopsies have shown that men who have died from other caused also had prostate cancer that did not affect them when they were alive.